Shine-Bright-Meow/meowCarrier/Resources/Images/Printable/README.md

-This directory contains images to the 3D Printable selection of the documentation.
+This directory contains images for the 3D Printable selection of the documentation.